 - Visiting Professor, Department of Medical Physics and Biomedical Engineering, UCL London

-- Visiting Lecturer, Department of Physics and Astronomy, University of Bologna, Italy
+- Visiting Professor, Department of Physics, University of Wollongong, Australia.

 My current teaching responsibilities are focused on second year undergraduate programmes in solid state physics, and general physics laboratory classes.
 I current teach the following modules: